-Works for which permission is required under the Regulation may also be subject to other legislation, policies and standards that are administered by other agencies and municipalities such as the Planning Act, Building Code Act Nutrient Management Act, Drainage Act, Environmental

-Assessment Act, Clean Water Act, the Federal Fisheries Act, or Parks Canada's 'Policies for Inwater and Shoreline Works and Related Activities'.
+Works for which permission is required under the Regulation may also be subject to other legislation, policies and standards that are administered by other agencies and municipalities such as the Planning Act, Building Code Act, Clean Water Act, Public Lands Act, Lakes and Rivers Improvement Act, Nutrient Management Act, Drainage Act, Environmental Assessment Act, the Federal Fisheries Act, and/or Parks Canada's 'Policies for In-water and Shoreline Works and Related Activities.'
 It is the responsibility of the applicant (or agent) to ensure that all necessary approvals are obtained.

-If the property is not located within or adjacent to a regulated area, permission from CVCA is not required.
+If the property is not located within or adjacent to a regulated area (mapped or described), permission from CVCA is not required.